- What Are the Benefits of Blockchain Identity Management

 2. “Self Sovereign Identity” (SSI)

-The Facebook/Cambridge Analytics data scandal has shown how technology giants like Facebook and Google control and manage users’ digital identity, and how risky this can be.
-Identity management is complex and due to conventional systems, it is not easy for internet users to manage their own digital identity.
+The Facebook/Cambridge Analytics data scandal has shown how technology giants like Facebook and Google control and manage users’ digital identities, and how risky this can be.
+Identity management is complex and due to conventional systems, it is not easy for internet users to manage their own digital identities.

 “Self Sovereign Identity” (SSI) can help as follows:

-- Users own and fully control their digital identity.
+- The user owns and fully controls his/her digital identity.

 - Other parties can access this identity information, but only with the consent of the primary user.